- Armpit fat and bra bulge may in fact be accessory breast tissue, loose skin, or both.

 A single Kybella treatment can cost between $1,200 and $1,800 dollars.
 If you go in for a few treatments, a likely scenario, you could be looking at $3,600 to $5,400.
 Of course, this all depends on the number of injections you get per treatment.

-» Learn more about Kybella by starting an online consultation with a cosmetic doctor near you.
+» Learn more about Kybella by starting an online consultation with our medical review team.